 Way back in November 2005 when I was doing traditionally painted pet portraits, I wrote an article ‘How to take Good Photos of your Pets’ for clients who I wasn’t able to visit in person to take photos as reference material for their paintings.
-This blog post article has been one of the most frequently visited pages on my website over the last 11 and a half years, and even though I had not started my career as a professional photographer at that time, the suggestions in the article are still valid today.
+This blog post article has been one of the most frequently visited pages on my website since 2005.
+Even though I had not started my career specifically as a professional photographer at that time (I was taking pet portrait photos for reference material for paintings and selling stock images from 2003 but was still primarily a traditional artist), the suggestions in the article remain valid today.

 Before I go any further, I think I should pat myself on the back for having maintained this blog for 12 years in August.
 That is no mean feat!
 Twelve years of (relatively) consistent blogging that chronicles my progress as both an artist and photographer.
 I never imagined that I would still be blogging twelve years later when I posted My First Ever Blog Post on 1 August 2005.

-Anyhoo, while I was cleaning up the hard drives on my computer today, I unearthed a document that I wrote for an Introduction to Photography course that I held at our local community centre in 2012.
+Anyhoo, while I was cleaning up the hard drives on my computer today, I unearthed a document that I wrote for an Introduction to Photography course that I held at my local community resource centre in Boyup Brook in 2012.
 I had planned to add it to my blog back then but obviously didn’t, so I thought it might be a good idea to add it now as I frequently get asked all sorts of photography related questions that my Intro to Photography course notes can answer.

 I will start with the basics that anyone with any type of camera (even a phone camera) can start with, some things are common sense, others are little tips that people can struggle for years with until someone points them in the right direction.
 I will separate my Intro to Photography course notes into several blog posts and then will expand the information to include information specific to dslr cameras and more advanced photographers.